 Use the spanning-tree extend system-id global configuration command on the switch stack or on a standalone switch to enable the extended system ID feature.

 spanning-tree extend system-id

-Note Though visible i cannot disable th
+Note Though visible in the cannot disable the e

 Though visible in the command-line help strings, the no version of this command is not supported.
 You cannot disable the extended system ID feature.